-Home values are getting hotter in Georgia, according to MoneyWise, and Athens is no exception.
-One reason values keep rising is the demand for rental property in the market.
+Home values are getting hotter in Georgia, and Athens is no exception.
+One reason values keep rising is the strong demand for rental property in the market.

-Last year, the percentage year-over-year rent increase in Athens placed it in the top 10 cities in the U.S. with the biggest increases in rents.
+Athens-Clarke County has been placed in the top 10 cities in the U.S. with the biggest increases in rents.
 Other places making the list included Thousand Oaks and Santa Clara, California; Wilmington, North Carolina; and Birmingham, Alabama.

 Athens is about a one hour drive from Downtown Atlanta, and is part of the Athens-Clarke County MSA and home to the University of Georgia, the state’s renowned public university and research center.
 Established and new technology startups help drive the economy, along with biotechnology firms and manufacturing, and the tourism industry.